anabaei/salesforce/Apex.md

 </details>

 * How to [publish](https://developer.salesforce.com/index.php?title=Publish_Your_First_App_with_AppExchange_Checkout&oldid=49366#Partner_With_Salesforce)
-* To publush you app you need to go [https://partners.salesforce.com/](https://partners.salesforce.com/)
+* To publish your app first you need to go [https://partners.salesforce.com/](https://partners.salesforce.com/) and link your organization using same authentications you need to connect
 * Answer questions at [community](https://success.salesforce.com/successHome)

 ### VisualForce pages